 3. Plan your big and upcoming purchases

 Whether it’s an overseas vacation, Christmas presents or car registration – start planning now about how these will be paid for.
 Doing this will ensure you will not be in a sticky situation when these predictable events come around, and can avoid reaching for the credit card.

 A way in which I personally do this, is adding the purchase and cost to my Google calendar.
 E.g. “Car Insurance $900“, that way I can set that amount aside from my monthly income.

-And, that’s it!
+And, that’s it, 3 steps to help you finances today!
 In one day, you can become ten times more successful than the rest of the population and be one of the 14% of Australians who actually know what their monthly spending is.